GriffinNB/password-generator/README.md

-# 03 JavaScript: Password Generator
+# Password Generator
+Module 3 Challege for MSU's Coding Bootcamp

 ## Your Task